wanderdust/SU/readme.md

 #### Option A:

-Start Furhat.
-In `localhost:8080` > Dashboard add a new person by double clicking next to furhat.
+Start Furhat sdk.
+In `localhost:8080` > `Dashboard` add a new person (If you haven't done so already) by double clicking next to furhat.
 Run `./app.sh`.
 Multiple bash terminals will open each running a unique service.

 The last terminal will ask you to run `python start.sh`.
 Run it.

-Finally Run Quiz2 from IntelliJ to run the furhat Skill.
+Finally Run furhat from IntelliJ to run the furhat Skill.

 #### Option B: